Matatika/matatika-docs/content/resources/tags.md

 # {{page.title}}

-Tags are hash-prefixed keywords or phrases that appear in the title and/or description of a dataset.
+Tags are hash-prefixed keywords or phrases that appear in the title, description, or comments of a dataset.
 Tags can be used to index datasets by their contained tags with a search, which allows for topical dataset categorisation.
 {: .fs-5 }

 ---